Early History of the Borough of Swissvale

 Jane Grey Swisshelm lived in a log house adjoining the Haven property, in what was known as the Nine Mile Run Hollow.
 She so loved the beautiful hamlet, that she bestowed upon it the name of Swissvale and that is how the Borough received its present name.
 Mrs. Swisshelm's activities as a writer and one of the promoters of the Underground Railroad for the succor of slaves fleeing from the South to the North and into Canada for freedom, earned for her fame and prestige which will remain and endure as part of the history of Western Pennsylvania.

-John McKelvy owned and operated one of the finest farms in the Township, at the time.
-The broad acres comprising his farm covered the greater part of what is now known as the "hill district" of Swissvale.
+John McKelvy owned and operated one of the finest farms in the area, at the time.
+The broad acres comprising his farm covered the greater part of what is now known as the "the 'hill' district" of Swissvale.

-The Robert Milligan Farm occupied that section of what is now the Borough lying east of Dickson Street and Westmoreland Avenue to the intersection of Woodstock and S. Braddock Avenue, and from Milligan Avenue into present day Rankin Borough.
+The Robert Milligan Farm occupied that section of what is east of Dickson Street and Westmoreland Avenue to the intersection of Woodstock and S. Braddock Avenue, and from Milligan Avenue into present day Rankin Borough.

 The Thomas Dickson farm lay between what is now McClure Avenue and Nine Mile Run, and extended from Monongahela Avenue to Nevada Street in Swisshelm Park.

 The Alexander Gordon and J.S.
-Newmyer homesteads covered what is known as the "hill" from the East Busway west of Westmoreland Avenue and extended to present day Edgewood Borough.
+Newmyer homesteads covered from the East Busway west of Westmoreland Avenue and extended to present day Edgewood Borough.

 The farm of Colonel William G. Hawkins, adjoining the Milligan farm on the west, extended east to Tassey Hollow and south into, and covering, a large portion of what is now Rankin Borough.